NoamAndRoy/JargonProject/README.md

 Overall, ~500,000 word types were ordered by number of appearances.
 These word types refer to each word: for example, value and values are each unique word types, even though they belong to the same word family.

 * The Crawler saves lists of articles published from the BBC sites (including science related channels) during the years 2012-2015.
 * The GeneralSpider crawl over the urls that were saved by the Crawler and created a dictionary of every word found, and the number of appearances in the corpus.

+To use the spiders, create a new one using Scrapy, and replace the files with the corresponding files from the repository.

 ##Website
 The website contains the full ASP.NET website implementation of the De-Jargonizer.

+To use the websie:

+1. Open the project with visual studio.
+2. Compile and run it.

 ##Technologies